 How to Get a Loan When You Have Bad Credit

 Access to loans isn’t limited to just people with perfect credit.
-Loans are still available if you have bad credit, too.
+You can still get a personal loan with bad credit.
 You might not score the lowest rates, but you should still find some personal loan options available if you find yourself in need of one.

 Lenders have their own sets of criteria for approving borrowers, as well as for assigning interest rates and terms.
 There’s no guarantee that you’ll be approved, but there are a few steps you can take before applying to see where you stand and give you the best chance of getting approved.